Ninju4821/ScoundrelTracker/README.md

 # Scoundrel Tracker
 This website was created to help keep track of the dungeon crawler card game Scoundrel.
-You can view and use this website at scoundrel.startuperror.xyz (a visual interface is also in the works).
+You can view and use this website at http://scoundrel.startuperror.xyz (a visual interface is also in the works).
 The adapted rules are below in case you wish to learn or teach the game.

 ## Setup
 Give the deck a thorough shuffle.
 Deal out four cards face up in the center of the table.
 For each additional player above one, deal out two more cards.
 This creates your "room".